YaelBenShalom/Objects-Recognition-and-Classification/README.md

 ## Project Overview
-This project contains 2 parts:
+This project contains 2 modules:
-1. **Traffic signs classification** - In this part I built and trained a neural network to classify different traffic signs using PyTorch.
+1. [**Traffic signs classification**](https://github.com/YaelBenShalom/Traffic-Sign-Recognition-and-Classification/tree/master/classification) - In this module I built and trained a neural network to classify different traffic signs using PyTorch.
-2. **Traffic signs recognision** - In this part I built and trained a neural network to detect and classify different traffic signs using Faster-R-CNN.
+2. [**Traffic signs recognition**](https://github.com/YaelBenShalom/Traffic-Sign-Recognition-and-Classification/tree/master/recognition) - In this module I built and trained a neural network to detect and classify different traffic signs using Faster-R-CNN.